-Manages storage of images and other files, with metadata.
-Also offers an HTTP API done on Pyramid.
+Manage storage of images and other files, with metadata.

 The documentation is at http://docs.nando.audio/keepluggable/latest/

 The file metadata can be stored in a different place than the file payload.
 This is recommended because many operations, such as listing files, do not involve actual file content, so you should avoid loading it.
 Also, payloads should be optimized for serving and metadata should be optimized for querying.

 For file payloads, we currently have implemented one backend that stores them in Amazon S3.
 There is also a very simple backend that stores files in the local filesystem (useful during development).

 For (optionally) storing the metadata we currently provide a base SQLAlchemy backend for you to subclass.